alextzik/distribution_steering_MDP/README.md

 * ```algorithm.py```
     * Contains the implementation of our proposed online planning algorithm, along with supporting classes.
 Our algorithm is implemented as the ```MCTS``` class, which contains Algorithms 2-4 from the paper.

+    * Runs the algorithms and collects the results.
+In this script, we specify the dynamics, the initial and target state distribution, the half-spaces to be used in the distance metric, and run our algorithm for a given number of steps.

 * ```baseline.py```
     * Contains the implementation of the baseline algorithm

 * ```utils.py```
     * Contains the implementation of our novel distance metric ```compute_heur_dist``` (Algorithm 1 in paper)

 * ```parameters.py```
     * Sets the necessary parameters

-* ```run.py```
-    * Runs the algorithm and collects the results.
-In this script, we specify the dynamics, the initial and target state distribution, the half-spaces to be used in the distance metric, and run our algorithm for a given number of steps.

 ## Further Notes